-Teen-Turn aims to provide teen girls the opportunity to spend 2 weeks during the summer* in a technology career environment through work placements with companies, both SME and Multinational, so that they can visualize themselves in those kinds of careers and therefore make third level course choices accordingly.
+Teen-Turn aims to provide teen girls the opportunity to gain hands-on technology experience through after school activities and through 2 week summer work placements* in technology career environments with companies, both SME and Multinational, so that they can visualize themselves in those kinds of careers and therefore make third level course choices accordingly.

 - Teen-Turn will be working with DEIS and similar schools to identify participants with academic promise, ages 15-16,** who will benefit from the opportunity but are from traditionally disadvantaged communities where third level education is uncommon.

-- Teen-Turn will provide vetted participants and make certain that the work placements are compliant with all requirements of the Protection of Young Persons (Employment) Act 1996.
+- Teen-Turn will provide vetted participants and make certain that activities and work placements are compliant with all requirements of the Protection of Young Persons (Employment) Act 1996.

 - Teen-Turn will provide an induction for participants prior to work placements to assess skills, explain rules and behavior expectations, and advise on what training/direction the company is likely to provide.